dart4e/dart4e/CONTRIBUTING.md

 This helps us maintain a positive and respectful environment for everyone involved.

+## How to Contribute

+### Contributor Responsibilities

+By submitting your contributions, you agree to the following:
+- You are the sole author of the content you contribute, or you have the appropriate rights and permissions to contribute it.
+- If employed, you have obtained any necessary permissions from your employer to contribute to this project.
+- All contributions will be made available under the project’s license.

-## Issues
+### Issues

-We use GitHub issues to track bugs and feature requests.
-Please ensure your description is clear and has sufficient instructions to be able to reproduce the issue.
+We use GitHub Issues to track bugs and feature requests.
+When submitting an issue, please ensure:
+- The description is clear and concise.
+- You provide enough details and steps to reproduce the issue, if applicable.

-## Pull Requests
+### Pull Requests

-Before you make a substantial pull request, please file an issue and make sure someone from the team agrees that there is a problem or room for improvement.
+Before making substantial contributions:
+1. **Discuss Changes**: Please file an issue first to discuss your proposed changes with the team.
+This helps ensure your contribution aligns with the project’s goals.
+2. **Follow Best Practices**: Adhere to the guidelines and ensure your code meets the project’s standards (see [Code Guidelines](CODING_GUIDELINES.md)).

+When submitting a pull request:
+- Ensure your changes are well-documented.
+- Include tests for any new features or significant changes.
+- Reference the relevant issue(s) in your pull request description.

 ## Licensing